jefg89/imgheader/README.md

 # Image to C/C++ Header Converter

-This project contains a Python script that converts a grayscale image to a C/C++ header file.
+This project contains a Python script that converts a grayscale or binary image to a C/C++ header file.
 The script extracts the pixel values from the image and saves them as an array in the header file, along with the image dimensions.

 ## Features

-- Converts any image to grayscale if it's not already.
+- Converts any image to grayscale or binary if it's not already.
 - Extracts pixel values and saves them in a C/C++ header file.
 - Includes image dimensions (width and height) in the header file.
+- Groups binary pixels in groups of 8 to save space.
+- Adds mode (grayscale or binary) to the header file for easier reconstruction.
+- Adds the size of the final array to the header file.

 ## Requirements